 On Nov.
 22, Mexico’s Chief Veterinary Officer informed USDA about a confirmed case of New World screwworm (NWS) in Chiapas, near the Guatemala border.
 These fly larvae infest warm-blooded animals, including humans, causing severe infections.
-Link to notice.
+Link to announcement.

 USDA’s Animal and Plant Health Inspection Service (APHIS) has heightened import restrictions on animal products from Mexico and intensified efforts in Central America to contain the pest’s spread.
 APHIS is collaborating with regional partners, releasing sterile flies and maintaining vigilance along the southern U.S. border.